zeljkoobrenovic/grounded-architecture/_posts/2023-05-10-market-leadership.md

 icon: market-leader.png
 permalink: market-leadership
 timetoread: 11 min
-excerpt: "The Discipline of Market Leader framework highlights three distinct strategies for market leadership—operational excellence, product leadership, and customer intimacy—each requiring a tailored IT architecture to align technology with business goals, optimize processes, and sustain a competitive edge."
+excerpt: "The Discipline of Market Leaders framework highlights three distinct strategies for market leadership—operational excellence, product leadership, and customer intimacy—each requiring a tailored IT architecture to align technology with business goals, optimize processes, and sustain a competitive edge."

 ---